h15200/notes/typescript.md

 ### NODEMON and CONCURRENTLY

+make sure there is an index.ts inside src

 The watch process is useful, but we still need a way to run the new js file.
 You COULD just open a new integrated terminal window and hit node build/index.js, but there is an even better way!